Back-of-office operational advice to ensure a successful group travel program

 While tour planning, marketing and escorting are often the “fun” part of running a travel program.
 However, one must also deal with some of the less glamorous aspects like tour cancellations, waiting lists, and late bookings.

 Prior to publishing your tour offering, you’ll need to review your contracts with your suppliers to see when you are at risk for a cancellation charge, so as to know what penalties to assess to cover your risk.
+Always build in a few days of “wiggle room.”
 You’ll also want to be sure to offer all trip participants the option of purchasing cancellation insurance.
-And for those who choose not to purchase it, many travel attorneys advise that you make travelers sign a statement that they’ve been offered such insurance and have opted not to purchase it.
+And for those who choose not to purchase it, many travel attorneys advise that you make travelers sign a waiver statement that they’ve been offered such insurance and have opted not to purchase it.

 Once you have received a cancellation, acknowledge receipt and process whatever refund is due the traveler quickly.
 Of course, if you have already forwarded their monies to a supplier (or the client’s credit card payment), you will need to formally notify the supplier and ask them either to refund you or to issue a credit against the client’s credit card.
 It’s best to drop a line to the client, telling him/her what you’ve done and how long you anticipate it may take.
 Then flag your calendar so you may follow up if you do not receive the refund in a timely fashion.
 I always like to put everything in writing so there are absolutely no misunderstandings.